Interruption marketing is the practice of inserting ads or promotions that disrupt a person’s activity.

-Advertisers who want to promote their business select a show that matches their audience’s demographic and periodically force the viewer to stop watching the programming and watch some commercials.
-Beer and snack food ads during a football game come to mind.
+For televised events, such as a football game, the shows are typically designed to attract a specific audience demographic.
+Football games tend to attract a male audience and daytime soap operas tend to attract stay-at-home women.
+Advertisers who want to promote their business select a show that matches their audience’s demographics and periodically force the viewer to stop watching the programming and watch some commercials.
+Beer and lawn equipment ads during a football game and diapers and laundry detergent during soap operas come to mind.

 The practice of interruption marketing often annoys the viewer and has given rise to various coping methods used to combat this practice.
 However, not all interruption marketing is viewed with the same level of disdain.
 Allow me to explain.